chinabilljin/AzureGlobalConnectionToolkit/README.md

 9. Start the VM Migration.

 If you want to discover more or customize the script, please visit [CICD Tool](https://github.com/Azure/AzureGlobalConnectionToolkit/tree/master/CICD%20Tool)

-## Known Issue

-If you are using the GUI for CICD tool input in PowerShell ISE environment, the window will freeze occasionally.
-This is because of some issues between PowerShell ISE and WinForm.
-Please use PowerShell (not ISE) instead if you encounter this issue.

 ## More Guidance